Outdoor vs. Indoor Dryer Vents: What to Know

 While indoor and outdoor vents protect the dryer from overheating, they are not interchangeable.
 Dundas Jafine, one of the leading providers of air distribution products, stresses that indoor dryer vents should only be used with electric dryers — never with gas.
 Exhaust from gas dryers must be vented outside because it contains carbon monoxide.

 Outdoor dryer vents, on the other hand, are suitable for dryers with any power source.
 This style runs through an external wall, ending in a dryer vent cap outside of your home.
 The opening can be a primary entrance for mice and other unwanted roommates, so be sure to securely hook up your dryer vent and select a pest-preventing cap.
 When the times comes to clean your external dryer vent, you’ll need to go outside to access it.

 Finding the Right Dryer Vent

 To select the right vent model, consider your personal situation.
 Do you have an electric dryer?
-Are your machines stacked or side-by-side?
+Are your washer and dryer stacked or side-by-side?
 Is there a sink in the vicinity?
 All of these things will help you figure out which style will work best for you.

 If you have easy access to a sink, a water filtration system might be the best indoor dryer vent for you.
 Dundas Jafine recommends emptying and refilling the water reservoir after each load.
 The frequency may vary depending on the model, so always refer to your manufacturer’s instructions.